2023 Solar Incentives Guide for Rochester Hills, MI - Tax Credits & Rebates

 How do I learn if I qualify for certain solar incentives?

-It's best to speak with your local Rochester Hills solar installer for a better understanding of which incentives your project will qualify for.
-In most cases, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, like those offered by the government of Michigan, may have additional requirements.
+It's best to speak with your local Rochester Hills solar installer for a better understanding of which incentives your project may qualify for.
+Generally, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those given by the state of Michigan, may have other requirements.

-You can reduce your carbon footprint by 500 pounds of CO2 a year when you switch to solar panels.
+You can reduce your carbon footprint by 500 pounds of CO2 annually when you switch to solar panels.
 This adds up to around 10,000 pounds over 20 years.
-In addition, solar power is a renewable energy source, meaning that switching your home over reduces the drain on our planet's resources.
+In addition, solar power is a renewable energy source, which means that making the switch lessens the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.